dardanbakiu/bank-transactions/README.md

 <h2>Database Integration</h2>

-<p>The API integrates with a PostgreSQL database using TypeORM.
+<p>The API integrates with a MySQL database using TypeORM.
 TypeORM manages the database schema and provides versioning capabilities.
 Database migrations are used to create the necessary tables and keep the schema up to date.
 If any changes are made to the entities, new migrations can be generated and applied using the following command:</p>

-<pre><code>npm run typeorm migration:generate -- -n MigrationName
+<pre><code>yarn typeorm migration:generate -- -n MigrationName
-npm run typeorm migration:run</code></pre>
+yarn typeorm migration:run</code></pre>

 <h2>Swagger Documentation</h2>